The Coming Real Democracy vs. The Current Plutocracy

 However, the Constitution and the intent of America’s Founders did not matter to theocratic clergy then, just as it doesn’t matter to them now, as the ongoing problems with theocratic imposition demonstrate.

-The other conflict mentioned was caused because by opposing views regarding finance and economics, and passions ran high over the argument between those with plutocratic views who opposed those advocating social justice and equal rights for all the people.
-And by the time Washington left office, the two partisan political parties that had been formed strongly and vehemently opposed each other.
+Now, the other conflict mentioned was caused because by opposing views regarding finance and economics, and passions ran high over the argument between a wealthy few with aristocratic and even plutocratic views who opposed those advocating social justice and equal unalienable rights for all the people.

-Originally, the term Federalist had simply meant anyone who favored ratification of the new Constitution.
+By the way, regarding the term "Federalist," it had originally simply meant anyone who favored ratification of the new Constitution.
 However, that changed when Hamilton founded The Federalist Party by the end of Washington’s second term, because Hamilton had garnered support from bankers and businessmen who liked Hamilton's fiscal and economic views, and Hamilton followed British traditions regarding private banking, private corporations, and foreign policy.